 Part 1: Sound Check

-Share experiences of when accountability worked well (or didn’t).
+Share an experience where accountability worked well (or didn't).

 Discuss what makes accountability feel supportive rather than restrictive.